thatguywiththatname/selfhosted/backup-script/README.md

 # backup-script

-**For this script to work the SSH user needs to be a member of the redis group**

 Not designed to be run on the server, this script connects to given ip & port using sftp and downloads bookstack files, a redis dump, a bookstack sql dump, and SpaceX-Launch-Bot log files.
 Designed to be run as a cron task or similar

-Writes a log to `/home/$localUsername/selfhosted-backup.log`

-Stores backups in `/home/$localUsername/selfhosted-backups`
+For this script to work:

+ - The SSH user on the server needs to be able to access `/var/lib/redis`, if not add the user to the `redis` group.
+ - The requirements in requirements.txt need to be installed through pip3

-Before running the script there are several variables that need to be filled out in order for it to work.
-The bookstack sql password can be found in bookstacks `.env` file.
-Make sure the username can access `/var/lib/redis`, if not add the user to the `redis` group.
+Before running the script there are several variables that need to be filled out in `userDetails.py` in order for it to work.
+The bookstack sql password can be found in bookstacks `.env` file

+Writes a log to `/home/$localUsername/selfhosted/selfhosted-backup.log`

+Stores backups in `/home/$localUsername/selfhosted/selfhosted-backups`

 Currently uses this structure:
  - Backup relevant files to a directory which name is a timestamp